Both harpies and sirens are species mainly composed of females, with males being almost considered a rarity.

 They grow practically at the same pace and both reach maturity at the age of 16, but harpies live up to 80 years, grow taller than most adult humans, while sirens only go up to 60, barely making it past 1,50 meters.

-Sirens keep their white feathers while the black splashes on their wings will become more noticeable, with a couple particularly long slashes of black from their back to wrists, and a splash on the end of wings’ last feathers, similar to the patch of black around their eyes.
+Sirens keep their white feathers, the black splashes on their wings becoming more noticeable as they aquire a plumage similar to a seagull.
 Their tails grow two particularly long and thin feathers that stand out between the rest, almost like ribbons.

 Harpies chicks will gradually lose many of their white plumage as they grow, only the feathers on their legs and lower stomach keeping their color, while the rest turn black and gray with a hint of discolored brows.
-The feathers on their head grow wide and dense, sometimes blending with the male’s “beard” and making their face seem much wider than it actually is when they puff them up.
-They also form a couple of particularly large feathers among the ones on their head, making them seem as though they have ears like a bunny.
+The feathers on their head grow wide and dense, sometimes blending with the male’s “beard”, making their face seem much wider than it actually is when they puff them up.
+They also form a couple of particularly large feathers among the ones on their head, making them seem as though they have bunny-like ears.

 How to tell the difference: